syrilster/DesignPatterns/DesignPrinciples/MicroServices/README.md

 ## Common characteristics of microservices

 * **Componentization via Services:**
+    * Components should be independently replaceable.
+    * Components should be independently upgradeabe.
 In the MicroServices world services are out-of-process components who communicate with a mechanism such as a web service request, or remote procedure call.
 One main reason for using services as components (rather than libraries) is that services are **independently deployable.**
 * **Organized around Business Capabilities**: